markszaboblog/markszaboblog.github.io/README.md

 <p><!-- /wp:embed --></p>
 ```

 Sometimes the YouTube URL was like https://youtu.be/Dd7FeNkoVjI, which had to be handled too.
-So I did a global search and replace from
+So I did a global search and replace (with VS Code's built-in tool) from

 ```
 <div class="wp-block-embed__wrapper">\n(?:https://www.youtube.com/watch\?v=(\S+)|https://youtu.be/(\S+))\n</div>